Explore Meta Quest Features with Building Blocks

 This page provides basic instructions for adding Building Blocks to an existing project in Unity.

-Meta XR Core SDK, which is required for all Building Blocks, includes essential XR features like the Meta XR camera rig, controller and hand input, and mixed reality features like passthrough and spatial anchors.
-It does not include all Meta XR features.
-To access Building Blocks for all available features, you can install the
+Meta XR Core SDK is required for Building Blocks.
+It includes essential features such as the Meta XR camera rig, controller input, hand input, and mixed reality features like passthrough and spatial anchors.
+To use Building Blocks for a specific feature, install the related SDK.
+For example:

 To take a closer look at the Building Blocks in your scene: